jing-wan/Epromoter_GWAS/README.md

 # Epromoter GWAS analysis

 # Description
+This is the code of Epromoter GWAS paper.

 # reference
 Comprehensive mapping of genetic variation at Epromoters reveals pleiotropic association with multiple disease traits.